Plugins

 • Console-facing setup and usage protocols

-Whether a plugin is enabled is not primarily stored in project downcity.json.
+Whether a plugin is enabled is stored in project downcity.json.

 That means: